College of Science and Engineering

 To ensure an understanding of basic scientific and engineering concepts, the College offers extensive opportunities for student participation.
 Students gain experience in laboratories, interact with the environment through field studies, conduct undergraduate research, participate in design experiences and train using technologically advanced instrumentation.
 A combination of student participation, rigorous classroom instruction, and "hands on" experiences gives majors a competitive advantage in career advancement or in the selection of professional or graduate programs.
 The non-science major is assured of adequate scientific knowledge to make informed decisions essential to citizens in a science-oriented, technological world.

 The seven academic units in the College of Science and Engineering are the Departments of Biology, Chemistry and Biochemistry, Computer Science, Mathematics, Physics, Engineering Technology, and the Ingram School of Engineering.

-Majors offered in the College include applied mathematics, aquatic biology, biochemistry, biology, chemistry, computer science, concrete industry management, construction science and management, electrical engineering, engineering technology, industrial engineering, interdisciplinary science, manufacturing engineering, mathematics, microbiology, physics, technology management, and wildlife biology.
+Majors offered in the College include applied mathematics, aquatic biology, biochemistry, biology, chemistry, computer science, concrete industry management, construction science and management, electrical engineering, engineering technology, industrial engineering, interdisciplinary science, manufacturing engineering, mathematics, microbiology, physics, and wildlife biology.
 In addition, pre-professional concentrations are available for students interested in pursuing a career in physician assistant, dentistry, medicine, and pharmacy programs.
 Secondary teacher certification may be incorporated into some of the majors.